RemiliaTSM/Purple-Clicker/README.md

 # Purple Clicker

 Purple Clicker is an incremental clicker game inspired by classics like Cookie Clicker and Universal Paperclip.
-The goal is to click and accumulate as many points ("Purples") as possible, unlocking upgrades and automation to accelerate your progress.
+The goal is to click and accumulate as many Purples as possible, unlocking upgrades and automation to accelerate your progress.

 ## Features
 - Simple, addictive clicking gameplay